AFRICAN TOURS

 Key destinations:

+This adventure concentrate on the Zambezi Region(Caprivi) of Namibia and South-Western Zambia.
+We will explore areas where most people don’t go.
+During the course of our travels through this wilderness, we visit 5 different national parks.
+In Namibia we visit Nkasa Rupara on the Linyanti River, Mudumu and Bwabwata(Horseshoe) on the Kwando River and in Zambia we visit the Sioma-Ngwezi and Liuwa Plains National Parks.
 The spectacular Ngonye Falls is the 2nd highest falls in the Zambezi River and a marvel to experience.
 It is wild camping with 4 of the big 5 animals in the area but with our comforts like ablutions and hot showers.
-The birding and photo opportunities are amazing as we traverse through forests, over floodplains and grasslands and enjoy, sunrise and sunset next to the rivers.
+The birding and photo opportunities are amazing as we traverse through forests, over flood plains and grasslands and enjoy, sunrise and sunset next to the rivers.
+Our last night we enjoy on the edge of Mongu town in Zambia.

 TOUR PLAN